Zucchini Muffins

 • 2 teaspoons vanilla extract

-• 1/2 cup mini chocolate chips or chopped walnuts (optional)
+• 2/3 cup chocolate chips or chopped walnuts (optional)

 Instructions

-• Preheat the oven to 400°F. Grease a mini muffin pan with cooking spray.
+• Preheat the oven to 425°F. Line a standard muffin pan with baking cups.

 • In a large bowl, whisk together the flour, baking powder, baking soda, cinnamon and salt.

 • In a separate medium bowl, whisk together the eggs, olive oil, sugar and vanilla extract.
 Fold the wet ingredients into the dry.
-(The batter will be very thick and hard to stir but will loosen as soon as the zucchini is added.)
+(The batter will be very thick but will loosen as soon as the zucchini is added.)

-• Divide the batter among the mini muffin tin cups, filling each cup full.
+• Divide the batter among the mini muffin tin cups, filling each cup two-thirds full.
+Sprinkle the tops with a little sanding sugar, if desired.

 Nutrition